KATBlackCoder/NoteCash/PROGRESS.md

 - Thoroughly logging and inspecting database results is essential for debugging data flow issues
 - Robust error handling should include both logging and user-facing feedback with recovery options
 - Dynamic imports can improve application performance by loading libraries only when needed
 - TypeScript type assertions are sometimes necessary when working with DOM elements
+- Using specialized libraries like date-fns for common tasks improves code consistency and maintainability